 Check it all because — many times — ticks can be removed (and killed) before they’ve actually bitten (below).

-Good news: the tick typically needs to be on you (sucking your blood and attached to you) for 36 to 48 hours before it can transmit the Lyme pathogen.
+Good news: the tick typically needs to be on you (sucking your blood and attached to you) for at least 36 to 48 hours before it can transmit the Lyme pathogen.
+Thus, this is why doctors stress that we should check our kids DAILY for ticks — if you miss it one day, you’ll catch it the next.

 An estimated 300,000 people in the US contracted Lyme Disease last year (2018), including my sister, who lives in Connecticut.
 The earlier you catch it and treat it, the better.
 Left untreated, Lyme Disease can wreak havoc on your long-term health and quality of life, causing symptoms like joint pain, fatigue and even heart problems.

-Protecting Your Kids from Ticks, Mosquitos and other Insect Bites
+Protecting Your Kiddos from Ticks, Mosquitos and other Insect Bites

 As with sun protection, the strategy to protect your babe from insect bites and stings is multi-fold:

-- Cover up: The most effective way to prevent bites is to keep your kid covered: long sleeves, pants, socks, etc. Pants and sleeves are a tough sell in hot weather, so this will only get you so far in the summer time.
+- Cover up: The best way to prevent bug bites is to keep your kid covered: long-sleeved shirts, long pants tucked into socks, hats, etc. Pants and sleeves are a tough sell in hot weather, so look for breathable fabrics.

 - Avoid perfumes and lotions: Scented perfumes, lotions, and creams attract insects.
 Opt for odorless sunscreens and lotions.